iridl/iridl.github.io/docsrc/server/centos_stream.md

 Once the server boots up after the installation, you can install the requirements necessary for installing the Data Library Software.
 You must have **sudo** privileges on your account.

+#### Update Packages

+You should install the latest updates to the Operating System before continuing.

+      sudo dnf -y update

 #### Disable SELinux

       sudo sed -i s/SELINUX=enforcing/SELINUX=permissive/ /etc/selinux/config